Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

-\proof We begin by noting that $\Theta_F$ depends {\it a priory} on the holomorphic $K$-theory class of the sheaf $F$.
-To compare different theta bundles, we consider the virtual difference By Lemma $1$ of \cite {abelian}, we may assume that $K$-theoretically we have for a line bundle $\mathcal M$ over $A$ of degree $0$, and subschemes $Z, W$ of the same length $\ell$.
-This gives where $a$ is the addition morphism, and stands for the determinant of the Fourier-Mukai transform.
-In fact, since $\mathcal M=\mathcal P_y$ for some $y\in \widehat A$, we have $\widehat{\mathcal M}=\mathcal O.$
+\proof We begin by noting that $\Theta_F$ depends {\it a priori} on the holomorphic $K$-theory class of $F$.
+To compare the different theta bundles, we consider the virtual difference By Lemma $1$ of \cite {abelian} or alternatively by Lemma $17$ of \cite {BS}, in $K$-theory we can write for line bundles $M_1, M_2$ over $A$, and zero dimensional subschemes $Z_1, Z_2$.
+(The proof in \cite {abelian} is written for sheaves, but the case of complexes is a consequence.)
+By assumption, the Mukai vector of $\mathsf f$ equals $0$.
+In particular Since $\chi(\mathsf f)=0$, it follows that the lengths of $Z_1$ and $Z_2$ are equal